maxmushkin/DataEnrichment/README.md

 * Information from the device twin, such as its path.
 Examples would be *$twin.tags.field* and *$twin.tags.latitude*.

-   > [!NOTE]
-   > At this time, only $iothubname, $twin.tags, $twin.properties.desired, and $twin.properties.reported are supported variables for message enrichment.

-Message Enrichments are added as application properties to messages sent to chosen endpoint(s).

 In this tutorial, we will create and configure the resources that are needed to test the message enrichments for an IoT hub.
 The resources include one storage account with two storage containers.
 One container holds the enriched messages, and another container holds the original messages.
 Also included is an IoT hub to receive the messages and route them to the appropriate storage container based on whether they're enriched or not.
 Also we will deploy Divice simulator and configure it to send telemetry data to initially created IoTHub.

 * We will use the Azure CLI to create the resources and configure the message routing and define enrichment rules.